gcharalampous/lumerical-py-scripts/README.md

 ## Why this Repository?

 In this repositoty you will find useful scripts to optimize your workflow and automate your daily design tasks.
 All you need to do is to modify the files under `user_inputs` in each subdirectory and run the scripts.
-The repo is splitted into two main simulation branches with multiple subcategories each:
+The repo is splitted into three main simulation branches with multiple subcategories each:

 ### 1. [3D FDTD](/FDTD)